Jason Kander

-Jason David Kander (born May 4, 1981) is an American attorney, author, veteran, and politician.
-A Democrat, he served as the 39th secretary of state of Missouri, from 2013 to 2017.
+Jason David Kander (born May 4, 1981) is an American attorney and former politician.
+A Democrat, he served as the 39th secretary of state of Missouri from 2013 to 2017.
 He had previously served as a member of the Missouri House of Representatives from 2009 to 2013.
 Before entering politics, he was an intelligence officer in the Army Reserve.
 He served in Afghanistan and achieved the rank of captain.

 He was the Democratic nominee for the United States Senate for Missouri in 2016, losing the election to Republican incumbent Roy Blunt.
-After the Senate election, Kander founded an organization called Let America Vote, a campaign dedicated to addressing alleged voter suppression.
-Though he was a rumored 2020 presidential candidate making frequent trips to early primary states, he instead declared as a candidate in the 2019 Kansas City mayoral election before dropping out on October 2, 2018, while revealing that he suffered from PTSD and depression stemming from his service in Afghanistan.
+After the Senate election, Kander founded an organization called Let America Vote, a group focused on addressing alleged voter suppression.
+Though he was a rumored 2020 presidential candidate, making frequent trips to early primary states, he instead declared as a candidate in the 2019 Kansas City mayoral election before dropping out on October 2, 2018, while revealing that he suffered from PTSD and depression stemming from his service in Afghanistan.

-Since 2019, Kander has served as president of national expansion at VCP (Veterans Community Project), a non-profit organization serving homeless and at-risk veterans with tiny homes, wrap-around support services, and emergency assistance.
+Since 2019, Kander has served as president of national expansion at Veterans Community Project (VCP), a non-profit organization providing homeless and at-risk veterans with housing, support services, and emergency assistance.

 After the U.S. military withdrew from Afghanistan, Kander led a group of U.S. military veterans in orchestrating "Operation Bella," a private rescue mission named after his then-infant daughter.
 Kander's initial goal was to evacuate his translator's family.
-He was successful in doing so, and the family is now a part of his own, living just down the street.
+He was successful in doing so.
 Operation Bella involved a fake wedding to fool the Taliban in the process of flying 383 Afghan allies out of the country and beyond the reach of the Taliban.
-Buoyed by the success of Operation Bella, Kander founded Afghan Rescue Project, a 501c3 non-profit which evacuated thousands of Afghans who assisted the United States and would have otherwise faced brutal Taliban retribution.
+Kander founded Afghan Rescue Project, a 501c3 non-profit which evacuated thousands of Afghans who assisted the United States and would have otherwise faced Taliban retribution.